osmosis-labs/osmosis/CONTRIBUTING.md

 State-incompatibility is allowed for major upgrades because all nodes in the network perform it at the same time.
-Therefore, after the upgrade, the nodes continue functioning in the determistic way.
+Therefore, after the upgrade, the nodes continue functioning in a deterministic way.

-The state compatibiliy is ensured by taking the app hash of the state and comparing it to the app hash with the rest of the network.
-Essentially, app hash is a hash of hashes of every store's Merkle root.
+The state compatibility is ensured by taking the app hash of the state and comparing it to the app hash with the rest of the network.
+Essentially, an app hash is a hash of hashes of every store's Merkle root.

 For example, at height n, we compute:
 `app hash = hash(hash(root of x/epochs), hash(root of  x/gamm)...)`

-Then, Tendermint ensures that app hash hash of local node matches the app hash of the network.
+Then, Tendermint ensures that the app hash of the local node matches the app hash of the network.
 Please note that the explanation and examples are simplified.

 #### Sources of State-incompatibility

 ##### Creating Additional State

-By erronously creating additional state, we can cause the app hash to differ accross nodes in the network.
+By erroneously creating database entries that exist in Version A but not in Version B, we can cause the app hash to differ across nodes running these versions in the network.
 Therefore, this must be avoided.

 ##### Returning Different Errors Given Same Input